soifgo/soifgo/README.md

 ---

 ### **Final Thoughts**
-soifdesign is designed for **flexibility, customization, and advanced control** over UI, Bluetooth interactions, and data processing.
+soifgo is designed for **flexibility, customization, and advanced control** over UI, Bluetooth interactions, and data processing.
 With an intuitive editing system, powerful seek bar functions, and dynamic button behaviors, users can optimize their workflows seamlessly.

-Thank you for using **soifdesign! 🚀**
+Thank you for using **soifgo! 🚀**